La Belle Otero: Later life

 Otero retired after World War I, purchasing a mansion and property at a cost of the equivalent of US$15 million.
 She had accumulated a massive fortune over the years, about US$25 million, but she gambled much of it away over the remainder of her lifetime, enjoying a lavish lifestyle, and visiting the casinos of Monte Carlo often.
-She lived out her life in a more and more pronounced state of poverty until she died of a heart attack in 1965 in her one-room apartment at the Hotel Novelty in Nice, France.
+She lived out her life in a pronounced state of poverty until she died of a heart attack in 1965 in her one-room apartment at the Hotel Novelty in Nice, France.

-Of her heyday and career, Otero once said, "Women have one mission in life: to be beautiful.
+Of her heyday and career, Otero once said "Women have one mission in life: to be beautiful.
 When one gets old, one must learn how to break mirrors.
 I am very gently expecting to die."